MCP Integration

 # ✓ PoP valid for worker_key

 On the wire, the worker sends stack_b64 in _meta.tenuo.warrant.
-Authorizer.check_chain verifies the entire path from root to leaf in one call — signatures, linkage, monotonic attenuation, TTLs, PoP, and tool capabilities.
+Authorizer.check_chain verifies the entire path from root to leaf in one call.

 Important: An orphaned child warrant (sent without its parent chain) will be rejected — the server cannot verify the delegation path.
 Always send the full WarrantStack containing every warrant from root to leaf.